idealo/imageatm/mkdocs/docs/start.md

 evaluate:
   run: True
+  report:
+    create: True
     kernel_name: imageatm
-  report_html: True
+    export_html: True
-  report_pdf: True
+    export_pdf: True
 ```

-These configurations will run three components in a pipeline: data preparation, training, and evaluation.
+These configurations will run three components in a pipeline: data preparation, training and evaluation.
+In case you set ```create: True``` a jupyter notebook is created.
+Be sure to set a proper ```kernel_name```.
+If you don't have an IPython ernel available [create one](https://ipython.readthedocs.io/en/stable/install/kernel_install.html).

+In case you like to export report to html set ```export_html: True```.

+In case you like to export report to pdf set ```export_pdf: True```.
+This will be done via Latex.
+Be sure to have installed all required packages for Latex.

 Then run:
 ```